 Our second set of regressions (R2) includes researchers (and their controls) funded by all the DOE and NSF programs described in Figure 1.
 Here, we are asking whether targeted programs and/or programs encouraging research with interdisciplinary and novel perspectives move researchers further away from their existing research than other programs.
 We allow for separate effects from targeted and open calls for proposals, as well as for programs specifically indicating preference for high-risk/high-reward research.

-For each set of regressions we propose two separate dependent variables to measure the similarity between the researcher’s research in a given year and the FOA (R1) or research abstract (R2).
+For each set of regressions, we propose two separate dependent variables to measure the similarity between the researcher’s research in a given year and the FOA (R1) or research abstract (R2).
 In option 1, our dependent variable is a count of publications in each year that are sufficiently “close” to either the FOA or the proposed research abstract, obtained using machine learning to identify topics related to the funded research.
 While this method uses counts of publications that are straightforward to interpret, it requires an arbitrary decision of how similar related work must be to be counted.
 Thus, as a robustness check, option 2 simply uses the continuous measure of similarity between a researcher’s publications in each year and the funding announcement (or funded proposal), as defined in the previous section.
 If other researchers are moving in similar directions (e.g. it is not funding, but other external forces changing the direction of research), we will observe little correlation between funding and similarity.

 For identification, our main specification uses a differences-in-differences research design, using researchers receiving funding from program p as the treated group.
 Here being “funded” means receiving a grant from a specific program.
 It does not mean receiving any research funding.
 It may be the case that non-treated scientists obtain other funding sources.
 The difference-in-difference regression allows us to control for general trends affecting all scientists, with the interaction of funded researchers and the years post-funding capturing the additional effects of funding from program p on funded scientists.
 We will allow for lagged effects multiple years post-funding, as Popp (2016) finds that the effect of public funding on publication counts may persist for six years or more.